48 Hours in Boston | What to See & Where to Eat

 Just around the corner from the Boston Opera House, is Brattle Book Shop.
 It is an antique book shop that offers used books in the abandoned lot next door.
-I loved the art mural of the famous writers.
-If we had more time I would have loved to sift through and find a nice book, but in the mean time we just took some photos!
+I loved the art mural of famous writers.
+If we had more time I would have loved to sift through and find a nice book, but in the meantime we just took some photos!

 Walked through Little Italy & Visited Paul Revere House

 We then walked to the North End of Boston, also known as Little Italy.
 On the way, we passed Faneuil Hall Hall and Quincy Market.
 It’s a typical tourist attraction apart of the Freedom Trail.
 If it’s your first time to Boston, of course, check out these buildings, but in terms of a food selection you are way better off finding something outside of this tourist area.

 Little Italy has historic architecture including the Paul Revere House.
 We went in and toured the house for $5.
 It was home Paul Revere built-in 1680 featuring some of the original woodwork!
 The house is small so you won’t spend too much time here, but I always love going inside old homes to see how architecture has changed throughout the years!
 There are also two knowledgeable employees in the home you can ask questions about the furniture, lifestyle of the time, or anything you can think of.

 We watched the sunset over the harbor, but in the past, I have taken a sunset tour on a boat around the harbor.
 They only offer this in the warmer months of Boston, but if you are visiting in Summer check out: Boston Harbor Cruises.